Hamzazaheer721/Restaurant-Responsive-Website/Burger Heaven/Click Me/Readme.txt

-1)Paste this folder in C:\wamp64\www directory after installing wampserver in your Computer
+1)Paste this "Burger Heaven" folder in C:\wamp64\www directory after installing wampserver in your Computer.
+Otherwise it won't run.
+Run the project after turning wampserver on and run it via typing www.localhost.com. it will work after you turn your server on.
+After turning local-host on, go into Burger Heaven directory and project will automatically run.

-2)click on wampserver and setup your SQL database and tables The structure and names of the tables that I made are shown in pictures in this folder.
+2) Click on wampserver and setup your SQL database and tables The structure and names of the tables that I made are shown in pictures in this folder.

-3) working of project has also been shown in video in seperate folder as well.
+3) Working of project has also been shown in video in seperate folder as well.

-4) copy paste this command in SQL option of table product
+4) Copy paste this command in SQL option of table product

 INSERT INTO `product`(`id`, `productName`, `price`, `image`) VALUES (1, 'Burger 1', 500, 'item1.jpg'),